Don't Get Me Wrong

-"Don't Get Me Wrong" is a song by British-American rock band the Pretenders.
+"Don't Get Me Wrong" is a song by British rock band the Pretenders.
 It was the first single released from the band's fourth studio album, Get Close (1986).
 It was also included on the band's compilation album, The Singles (1987).
 Frontwoman Chrissie Hynde said she was inspired to write the song for her friend John McEnroe.

-Background

-The song features a jangly guitar sound and an emphasis on melody.
-Hynde's lyrics contain literary references in addition to the more relationship-based subject matter typical for rock and pop music.

 Critical reception

 Billboard wrote that although Hynde is the only original Pretender remaining, this song represents "a pretty upbeat, strutting, confident Pretenders."
 Cashbox praised Hynde's "sultry vocal" and "powerful songwriting."
 Classic rock review describes "Don't Get Me Wrong" as a "jaunty rock track".
 Ultimate Classic Rock critic Matt Wardlaw rated it the Pretenders' eighth-greatest song, saying that it "[hammers] home the point rather succinctly that when it comes to love from the female point of view, it's best to expect the unexpected."

 Chart performance

 In the United States, "Don't Get Me Wrong" became the group's second top-10 hit on the Billboard Hot 100 chart, peaking at No. 10.
 It also spent three weeks atop the Billboard Album Rock Tracks chart in November 1986.
 In the United Kingdom, the song also peaked at No. 10 on the UK Singles Chart.
 In Australia, it became a top-10 hit, reaching No. 8 on the Kent Music Report.